 - Family: you cannot ask a candidate’s marital/relationship status or any questions about any of their relatives.

-If you’d still like to learn more about your candidate concerning these subject areas, there are a few questions you can ask that will help you get information without overstepping your boundaries.
+If you’d still like to learn more about your candidate concerning these subject areas, there are a few questions you can include in the interviewing guidelines that will help you get information without overstepping your boundaries.
 Here are some questions that you are allowed to ask to learn more about your applicant:

 - “Will you be able to provide a birth certificate if and when we hire you?”